buildtimetrend/python-lib/README.md

 ```

-or as a Debian package :
+OR as a Debian package :

 `apt-get install python-lxml`